Welcome To City of LA

 SB 1383 (2016) SHORT-LIVED CLIMATE POLLUTANT REDUCTION

 SB 1383 targets the reduction of methane emissions from landfills.
 The law establishes targets to achieve a 75% reduction in the level of the statewide disposal of organics waste from the 2014 level by 2025.
-It also requires that at least 20% of currently disposed edible food be recovered for human consumption statewide by 2025.
+In addition, businesses are required to recover and donate the maximum amount of edible food that would otherwise be sent to landfill.

 In response, the City of Los Angeles passed Ordinance 187711 and published an official notice from the Mayor’s Office, which states that effective January 18, 2023, all businesses, schools, and multifamily complexes are required to subscribe to an organics collection service and must separate into their green organics container ALL of their green waste, food scraps, and food-soiled paper (100% fiber based).